zhaoyunpeng57/SparseIR-GS/README.md

 For each target, we carefully design UAV flight trajectories to ensure full 360° azimuth coverage with multiple pitch angles, including top-down, mid-level, and shallow oblique views.
 This structured acquisition strategy is specifically tailored for 3D reconstruction, allowing comprehensive observation of the target geometry from diverse viewpoints.

-Each trajectory typically consists of more than 100 infrared images, and the complete dataset comprises a total of 7,414 images, which are resized to $256 \times 256$ resolution for training and evaluation.
+Each trajectory typically consists of more than 100 infrared images, and the complete dataset comprises a total of 7,414 images, which are resized to 256 X 256 resolution for training and evaluation.
 The dataset exhibits substantial diversity in both geometric structure and thermal appearance, due to varying environmental conditions, viewing angles, and surface heat distributions.

 ## Results
 ## Visualization Results
+Given 12 input training views, SparseIR-GS reconstructs the infrared scene and uniformly samples 600 novel views along the camera trajectory, which are rendered and saved as the GIF animations shown below.

 <table>
   <tr>